How to Get Authority for Trucking

 After getting all the above requirements, the next step would be getting your trucking authority.
 Although you can visit your state’s department of transportation website to get the required procedure, here is a step-by-step guide on how to go about getting your trucking authority.

 This annual tax is assessed on all heavy commercial vehicles.
-Ensure you pay the required fee and fill in the OOIDA worksheet from form 2290, which is needed in registering your IRP.
+Ensure you pay the required fee and fill in the OOIDA worksheet from Form 2290, which is needed for registering your IRP.
 Note that if your truck weighs more than 55,000 pounds, you are required to file an HVUT return with the IRS each year.

 You will need to sign an agreement between all the states in the U.S. and Canada that provides payment of licensing fees.
 It also means that you will be licensed or allowed to transport goods from one state to another.